minio/docs/source/reference/minio-mc-admin/mc-admin-config.rst

       This configuration setting corresponds with the
       :envvar:`MINIO_IDENTITY_OPENID_CONFIG_URL` environment variable.

+   .. mc-conf:: enabled
+      :delimiter: " "

+      *Optional*

+      Set to ``false`` to disable the OpenID configuration.

+      Applications cannot generate STS credentials or otherwise authenticate to MinIO using the configured provider if set to ``false``.

+      Defaults to ``true`` or "enabled".

    .. mc-conf:: client_id
       :delimiter: " "

+      *Optional*

       .. include:: /includes/common-minio-external-auth.rst
          :start-after: start-minio-openid-client-id